mozilla/oghliner/README.md

 Oghliner can configure a repository to automatically deploy to GitHub Pages whenever you push to the *master* branch.
 Configuring the repository includes creating a GitHub authorization token, encrypting it, and writing it to the repository's *.travis.yml* file.

-Before configuring the repository, go to [your Travis profile](https://travis-ci.org/profile) and confirm that Travis knows about your repository.
-You may need to press the *Sync* button if you recently created the repository and Travis doesn't know about it yet.

 If you bootstrapped your app from the template, your repository already has a suitable .travis.yml file and *configure* task in gulpfile.js.
-If you're integrating the tool into an existing app, you'll need to add a .travis.yml file that builds your repository:
+If you're integrating the tool into an existing app, you'll need to add a .travis.yml file that builds and deploys your repository:

 ```yaml
 language: node_js